Matthewsw1234/DJI-M600-SAR/README.md

 ## Training your own model set

-If you wish to do this, please take a look at the TRAIN YOUR OWN MODELS file if you want to capture/performance tune my set or your own.
+If you wish to do this, please take a look at the TRAIN YOUR OWN MODELS file if you want to capture/performance tune your own model set.

 ---